ekusnadi/Math-261A-Project-1/README.md

 This project used **ChatGPT (GPT-5, OpenAI, 2025)** as an external resource.
 ChatGPT was used for:
 - Feedback on the clarity and flow of writing
 - Suggestions for formatting R code and visualizations
 - Help in locating and summarizing information from assigned course sources and documentation (e.g., CalEnviroScreen documentation)
+- Building the reference list
 - Assistance in writing this README file
 - Converting the paper into Quarto format